ADEPT-ML/Explainability/README.md

    example windows that best fit the given anomaly
 3. Return a tuple containing the two example windows and the anomaly windows, for
    example: `return avg_window, median_window, anomaly_window`
+4. Change the function-call for the `/prototypes`-function in [main.py](main.py) to your new function

 ### Adding a feature-attribution method

-1. Create a new method in [feature-attribution.py](src/feature_attribution.py) with a method-header similar to this one:
+1. Create a new function in [feature-attribution.py](src/feature_attribution.py) with a function-header similar to this one:
    `def calculate_feature_attribution(anomaly: int, anomaly_data: dict) -> list[float]:`,
    where...
     1. `anomaly` is the index of the anomaly